 and the Ph.D. degree from Cornell University, Ithaca, NY,

 all in Electrical and Computer Engineering.

 Dr. Motani was the recipient of the Intel Foundation Fellowship for his Ph.D. research, the NUS Annual Teaching Excellence Award, the NUS Faculty of Engineering Innovative Teaching Award, and the NUS Faculty of Engineering Teaching Honours List Award.
 He actively participates in the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computing Machinery (ACM).
-He is a senior member of the IEEE and has served as the Secretary of the IEEE Information Theory Society Board of Governors.
+He is a Fellow of the IEEE and has served as the Secretary of the IEEE Information Theory Society Board of Governors.
 He has served as an Associate Editor for both the IEEE Transactions on Information Theory and the IEEE Transactions on Communications.
 He has also served on the Organizing and Technical Program Committees of numerous IEEE and ACM conferences.